crabcanon/3d-city-model/README.md

 # 3d-city-model

-* This project is for the course [Maa-123.C - 3D City Model Hackathon](https://mycourses.aalto.fi/course/view.php?id=10999).
+* This project is initially for the [3D City Model Hackathon](http://3dcitymodelhackathon.com/).
 * The concept is to monitor data of buildings by using a variety of interactive data visualization methods.
 The combination of 2D&3D visualizations provide a possibility for emergency departments to intuitively monitor the real-time data and rapidly respond to the crisis of public buildings.
 * [Live Demo](https://3dcity.firebaseapp.com/)

 ## About 3d-city-model

 * This project is generated with [yo gulp-webapp](https://github.com/yeoman/generator-gulp-webapp).
-* @licence GNU Lesser General Public License Version 3.0
+* licence GNU Lesser General Public License Version 3.0

 ## Tech-stack